rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ### Computed properties

 `computed` properties are similar to those stored inside the `state`, except that they are re-evaluated any time their dependencies change.
-The dependencies can be in the `state`, or other `computed` properties.
+Dependencies can be in the `state`, or other `computed` properties.
 This makes it very convenient to keep a property up to date when other data changes.

-If you look inside of `Search.vue`, we already have one `computed` property which returns the endpoint:
+If you look inside of `Search.vue`, we are currently hard-coding the api endpoint in the `search` method.
+We can change this to a `computed` property which `returns` the endpoint, and reference it inside the `search` method:

 ```html
 <!-- Search.vue -->